icicleio/socket/README.md

 ): Generator
 ```

 Send the given data to the IP address and port.
-Returns a promise that is fulfilled with the amount of data sent once the data has successfully been sent.
+This coroutine is fulfilled with the amount of data sent once the data has successfully been sent.

 Resolution | Type | Description
 :-: | :-- | :--